NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 tool_cfg = {"id": self.tool_id, "max": self.max_torque_percentage, "hold": self.hold_torque_percentage}
 self.pick_place = PickAndPlaceExecutor(self, self.robot_action, self.tool_action, poses, tool_cfg)
 ```
-We finally subscribe to the digital state topic and the safety state topic, as well as creating 2 variables to store the last object detected and the last safety state recieved from the raspberry.
+We finally subscribe to the digital state topic and the safety state topic, as well as creating 2 variables to store the last object detected and the last safety state received from the raspberry.

 ```python
 # --- State ---